 This will depend on the complexity and scale of degree involving the development.
-It is natural that the first search of suppliers initially focus on those companies with recognition or reputation in the sector; however, be aware that this does not always ensure that they have the right solution to your needs.
+It is natural that the first search of suppliers initially focuses on those companies with recognition or reputation in the sector; however, be aware that this does not always ensure that they have the right solution to your needs.

-The key is then to have clear each provider’s expertise and find if the structure of that technology partner is compatible with the company’s structure, not only in size, but in culture and values.
+The key is then to have clear each provider’s expertise and find if the structure of that technology partner is compatible with the company’s structure, not only in size but in culture and values.
 Anyway, consider the supplier’s ability to provide different profiles for different areas (consulting, interface design, testing, quality assurance, project management, architecture, development, etc.) as well as the ability to cope with crisis or modify the structure of equipment according to requirements.

 3. Do I want to have control over the group that develops the solution in my company?

 If your company has a technology department, consider working with a technology partner that allows you to acquire the necessary knowledge to continue the maintenance of the solution, even if there is no intention to do so.

 “The transfer of knowledge can be done in different ways, depending on the level of involvement the client wishes to have during the development.
 One of the alternatives is when the client’s staff is part of the development team; another is that the technology partner offers training on all aspects of the project once the project or the solution is complete”, emphasizes Terragno, while highlighting that in all cases it is essential that the technology partner declares a clear vocation for sharing their knowledge and understanding clients’ needs.

 4. Should I choose a general or a specialist company?

 Companies that specialize in a particular industry or service can be a good choice when what you seek is similar to what the technology partner has resolved for other companies in the past.
 However, take into account that there are different ways of solving the needs in the same industry, so previous experience in the industry may not be decisive.